 The following Owner-Managed Businesses guidance note by Tolley in association with Jackie Barker of Wells Associates provides comprehensive and up to date tax information covering:

 This note explains the legal requirements that an LLP must meet in connection with its accounting and auditing requirements and outlines what information must be filed with Companies House.
-The legislation which sets out the accounting requirements in relation to LLPs is included in the following statutory instruments, all of which are subscription sensitive:
+The legislation which sets out the accounting requirements in relation to LLPs is included in the following statutory instruments:

 These statutory instruments have been amended and updated by the following regulations: